A Beginner’s Guide For A Non-Designer To Create A Website Logo

 In this article, we'll share a beginner's guide for a non-designer to create a website logo that makes a good first impression for your company.

-You know that first impressions count, and your logo is often the first meeting point between your customers and your company.
-In this article, we’ll share a beginner’s guide for a non-designer to create a website logo that makes a good first impression.
-Nelson Mandela said it better “Appearances matter — and remember to smile,” this is what your logo design has to do, it has to give an excellent first impression, whatever emotion it’s conveying.
-Too many first-time logo designers miss this vital point and create a logo using random designs that don’t speak for their brand and fail to connect with their target audience.
-A Beginner's Guide For A Non-Designer To Create A Website Logo But don’t despair, there are steps you can take to get it right.
-With a little bit of research, you can discover what elements are needed and how to bring them together, resulting in a logo that captures your brand’s essence and greets everyone with a smile.
+You know that first impressions count and your logo is often the first meeting point between your customers and your company.
+In this article, we’ll share a beginner’s guide for a non-designer to create a website logo that makes an excellent first impression.
+Nelson Mandela said it better: “Appearances matter — and remember to smile,” this is what your logo design has to do; it has to give an excellent first impression, whatever emotion it’s conveying.

 1. Start by researching your market for inspiration

-Trying to come up with an original design that’s right for your marketplace is a difficult thing to do; the good news is that you don’t have to do it alone!
-There’s an endless supply of inspiring information to be found in your marketplace that can provide you with ideas for shape, color, font, and style, and by focusing on your niche area you’ll soon discover the logo techniques that are working.
-Create a mood board, it can be simple or detailed, it’s up to you, here are some things you could put on it:
+Trying to come up with an original design that’s right for your marketplace is difficult; the good news is that you don’t have to do it alone!
+There’s an endless supply of inspiring information to be found in your marketplace that can provide you with ideas for shape, color, font, and style, and by focusing on your niche area, you’ll soon discover the working logo techniques.

 • Focus on your audience’s demographics, young or old, serious or fun.
 Put yourself in your customer’s shoes and consider their perspective; this will give you a good idea of what type of branding style appeals to them.

 • Now, look at your business.
-What’s it about, what’s your mission, vision, and goal?
+What’s it about?
+What’s your mission, vision, and goal?
 Whatever it is, your logo must reflect it so customers know what to expect when they land on your website.

-1. Pick a suitable logotype
+2. Pick a suitable logotype

 • WORDMARK – Skype, Google, eBay, PayPal, and Coca-Cola, are all word marks, their logos are based purely on font, style and the color used to create them.

-• ICON – Apple, Shell, the Olympics, and the Rolling stones, all use a single image for their logo because they can.
+• ICON – Apple, Shell, the Olympics, and the Rolling Stones all use a single image for their logo because they can.

 Both types are iconic and are generally used by globally known brands as they don’t have to tell the viewer anything more about the company.
+Keep following this guide to create website logo.

-• COMBINATION – KFC, Pringles, Adidas all use this logo style.
+• COMBINATION – KFC, Pringles, and Adidas all use this logo style.
 While they are all established companies, this is also the best choice for new business and a website header.
 It connects a name and an image and conveys a visual and written message to the audience.

-1. Choose a color palette that reflects your brand and website
+3. Choose a color palette that reflects your brand and website

-It’s hard to describe just how critical color is when designing your logo; let’s say, it means everything.
-There’s a method for choosing the right ones for your business based on proven color psychology, and you should research it a little further to gain a basic understanding.
-However, you can also quickly find the colors you need for your logo by looking at your website color palette and your competitors.
-Your logo should match your website, but if you don’t have one yet then look at what your successful competitors are using, as mentioned before, they’re using them because they work for your marketplace.
-Some points for you consider when using colors are:
+However, you can quickly find the colors you need for your logo by looking at your website color palette and your competitors.
+Your logo should match your website.
+But if you don’t have one yet then look at what your successful competitors are using, as mentioned before, they’re using them because they work for your marketplace.
+Some points for you to consider when using colors are:

 • Don’t use more than two in your logo.